kkkh0315/Algorithm_Quizzes/README.md

 # Baekjoon-Algorithm
 This repository contains my source files for the quizes in [Baekjoon Online Judge](https://www.acmicpc.net/).
 Source files for quizes that are immoderately easy are not included.
+Most source files are written in C language.

 ## What's included
 Algorithms included and used